We only use your personal information for research purposes.

 Susan Bell Research adheres to the Privacy (Market and Social Research) Code 2014.
 Susan Bell Research respects and upholds your rights under the Australian Privacy Principles contained in the Privacy Act 1988.

-All our consultants and subcontractors are members of the Australian Market and Social Research Society (AMSRS) or similar international body and are therefore bound by the professional code of conduct which also protects respondent privacy.
+All our consultants and subcontractors are members of the Research Society or similar international body and are therefore bound by the professional code of conduct which also protects respondent privacy.

 The purpose of this policy